15 Best Cable Machine Leg Exercises (With Workout Routine)

 1. Start by setting up either a dip belt, rope, or straight bar on a low pulley cable machine and placing a bench in front of the machine.

-2. Step onto the bench with the balls of your feet on the edge and letting your heels drop as far as possible.
+2. Step onto the bench with the balls of your feet on the edge and let your heels drop as far as possible.

-3. Then slowly raise your heels up as far as possible, squeezing your calves and hold for a count.
+3. Then slowly raise your heels as far as possible, squeezing your calves and holding for a count.

 4. Return to the starting position.